 New GST regime gives Freedom from maintaining too many Accounts and Records.
+Provisions relating to accounts and records are contained under section 35 of the CGST Act, 2017.
 Under GST, One Accounts and Records is enough.
 Unique features of GST related to Accounts and Records to be maintained are as follows :-

 1. Compliance verification in GST will be done through examination of accounts and records maintained, only if required.

 2. One tax, one type of record: No need to maintain separate records for different type of taxes as in the era of VAT, Excise and Service Tax.

 3. There will be freedom to choose the format of the accounts & records, and only information needed is prescribed.
 The records can take the form of paper-based source documents including computer printouts or digital records.